SystemsApproach/sdn/preface.rst

 Anyone that has taken an introductory networking class recognizes the protocol stack as the canonical framework for describing the network.
 Whether that stack has seven layers or just three, it shapes and constrains the way we think about computer networks.
 Textbooks are organized accordingly.
 SDN suggests a completely different world-view, one that comes with a new software stack.
-This book is organized around that new stack, with the goal of presenting a top-to-bottom tour of SDN without leaving any significant gaps that the reader might suspect can only be filled with magic or proprietary code.
+This book is organized around that new stack, with the goal of presenting a top-to-bottom tour of SDN without leaving any significant gaps that the reader might suspect can only be filled with magic or proprietary code. *In fact, we invite you do the hands-on programming exercises included at the end of the book to prove to yourself that the software stack is both real and complete.*

 An important aspect of meeting this goal is to use open source.
 We do this in large part by taking advantage of two community-based